Icesito68/Port-Windows-11-Lge-devices/guide/English/2-Instalation.md

 - Make a backup of the Boot_a and Boot_b partitions with Qfil

-- With Qfil you need to flash in boot "LGG8XMassStorageBoot.img"
+- With Qfil, flash "LGG8XMassStorageBoot.img" in boot.

 - Then exit EDL, so your PC will recognize the G8x as a disk

-## Assign drive letters
+## Assign letters to disks

 #### Start the Windows disk manager

-> When the G8x is detected as a disk
+> Once the G8x is detected as a disk

 ```cmd
 diskpart